-Views: 0 Author: Site Editor Publish Time: 2025-10-11 Origin: Site
+Views: 0 Author: Savannah Publish Time: 2025-10-11 Origin: Site

 Have you ever tried to “un-bake” a cake?
 Once it’s baked, there’s no going back.
 This is exactly how thermoset plastics behave—they permanently cure and form strong chemical cross-links, giving them excellent heat resistance and dimensional stability.
 In contrast, thermoplastics are like chocolate: you can melt them, pour them into molds, cool them, and then melt them again to reshape.
 This simple distinction defines how these two types of polymers perform in custom injection molding.